PeterCamilleri/games_lessons/01/README.md

 proposed and implemented.
 These only added to the confusion and the fog of proprietary obstruction.

-For cutting the lawn, motorized scissors are not always better, and can be a great deal more dangerous.
+Summary: For cutting the lawn, motorized scissors are not always better, and can be a great deal more dangerous.

 #### The Really Awful Hardware: